hanze-hbo-ict/programming2/docs/assignment5.md

 ## Step 1: getting and transforming the data

 For this exercise, we are elaborating on the anomaly detection study case that [is part of the unsupervised part of DS3](https://github.com/fenna/BFVM23DATASCNC5/blob/main/Study_Cases/Study_Case_Anomaly_Detection.ipynb).
 Head over to that notebook, study its contents and download the accompanying dataset.
+You can also find the dataset at Kaggle: https://www.kaggle.com/datasets/nphantawee/pump-sensor-data

 !!!
 Info "Use your own dataset"
     You can also use your own dataset, but only if it fulfills the following requirements: